 What is Authentication?

-The term authentication refers to an electronic process that allows for the electronic identification of a natural or legal person.
-Additionally, authentication may also confirm the origin and integrity of data in electronic form, such as the issuance of a digital certificate to attest to the authenticity of a website.
-The overall purpose of authentication is to reduce the potential for fraud, especially in the event of an individual purposely misrepresenting their identity or through the unauthorized use of another person’s credentials.
+The term authentication refers to an electronic process that allows a natural or legal person to be electronically identified.
+Furthermore, authentication can be used to confirm the origin and integrity of data in electronic form, such as the issuance of a digital certificate to verify the authenticity of a website.
+The overall goal of authentication is to reduce the possibility of fraud, particularly when an individual purposefully misrepresents their identity or uses another person's credentials without authorization.

 The terms digital authentication or electronic authentication (e-authentication) synonymously refer to the process where the confidence in user identities is established and presented electronically to an information system.